 Now that you’ve completed this exercise, you should have more clarity around your brand’s unique traits, feel more empowered to attract the best talent, and be inspired to revamp your employer brand at every level.
 If you’re looking for next steps…

 - Complete an employer branding audit.
 Now that you’ve looked at your competition, you should look at how your own brand measures up.
 Follow our guide to do an internal analysis of your brand, based on insight from current and former employees.
+And see our complete guide to building an employer brand for more tips to put these insights to work.

 - Write your Employer Value Proposition.
 Your EVP is a powerful tool to entice people to work with you.
 Find out how to write one that will highlight your unique benefits (and outshine the competition).